 Food for Exercise - What to Eat Before, During and After Workout

-1. Fitness Goals
+1. Set Fitness Goals

-2. Stay Hydrated
+2. Importance Of Staying Hydrated

-Drink only plain water or mineral water.
-It is the best as it has no calories.
-Mineral water, however, will help replace sodium and potassium that we lost through sweating.
+Drink only plain water or mineral water as it has no calories.
+But with mineral water, it helps replaces sodium and potassium that you lose through sweating.

 You can check if you are properly hydrated from the color of your urine, which should be pale yellow.

 NOTE: Difference Between Sports Drink And Energy Drink